Licensed Mental Health Counselor

 Outside of the counseling room, Lindsey loves to cook, paint, read, discover new dog parks with her dog, “G”, and travel with her husband, Tim.
 Since she was born and raised in Memphis, Tennessee, Lindsey also enjoys returning to her hometown to visit family and get her fix of real BBQ, good music, and college basketball.

-Lindsey counsels out of our Southwest office on Tuesdays and Fridays.
+Lindsey counsels out of our Southwest office on Wednesdays and Fridays.